 Read Device Log (SRV 8.9)

-This section intentionally left blank
+For such SMETS1 CHF, any updates to the Device Log (with its SMETS1 meaning) will not be reflected in the SMETS1 Response for a period of up to two hours.

 Update HAN Device Log (SRV 8.11)

 Where the SMETS1 CHF only supports a JoinTimePeriod (with its DUIS meaning) of up to 255 and the JoinTimePeriod (with its DUIS meaning) specified is greater than 255, the S1SP shall treat the JoinTimePeriod (with its DUIS meaning) as if it were 255.